mahdihammi/Market-Segmentation/README.md

 ![appppp](https://github.com/mahdihammi/Market-Segmentation/assets/89527502/d026b70d-eaf8-4cae-b9f0-64ca2e25e6a8)

-created a web app using Streamlit
+created a web app using Streamlit to make prediction in a user-friendly and to deploy the app

 <br>